KuphJr/functions-workshop/README.md

 1. Open the Remix editor at [https://remix.ethereum.org/](https://remix.ethereum.org) and create a new blank workspace
 2. Load the `/contract/FunctionsConsumer.sol` Solidity contract into Remix using the Github URL `https://github.com/KuphJr/functions-workshop/blob/main/contracts/FunctionsConsumer.sol`
-3. Set the Don ID & router address
-4. Deploy the contract to a testnet blockchain that Functions supports, providing the Functions router contract address and DON ID hex string for the given blockchain which can be found [here](https://docs.chain.link/chainlink-functions/supported-networks)
+3. Deploy the contract to a testnet blockchain that Functions supports, providing the Functions router contract address and DON ID hex string for the given blockchain which can be found [here](https://docs.chain.link/chainlink-functions/supported-networks)
-5. Create a Chainlink Functions subscription at [https://functions.chain.link/](https://functions.chain.link/), add the Functions consumer contract address, and fund the subscription with LINK.
+4. Create a Chainlink Functions subscription at [https://functions.chain.link/](https://functions.chain.link/), add the Functions consumer contract address, and fund the subscription with LINK.
-6. Set the subscription ID via Remix using `setSubscriptionId`
+5. Set the subscription ID via Remix using `setSubscriptionId`
-7. Set the JavaScript code string for the Functions request using `setJavascriptCode` using code from [this example](https://functions.chain.link/playground/823d75ac-1ef6-4792-bbb5-e8f484733791)
+6. Set the JavaScript code string for the Functions request using `setJavascriptCode` using code from [this example](https://functions.chain.link/playground/823d75ac-1ef6-4792-bbb5-e8f484733791)
-9. Send a Functions request using `sendRequest` and providing a city in the request arguments array (ex: `["New-York"]`)
+7. Send a Functions request using `sendRequest` and providing a city in the request arguments array (ex: `["New-York"]`)
-10. View the Functions request status from the Functions subscription page to see when it is fulfilled
+8. View the Functions request status from the Functions subscription page to see when it is fulfilled
-11. View the request response (or error) stored in your contract with Remix using `s_lastResponse` (or `s_lastError`)
+9. View the request response (or error) stored in your contract with Remix using `s_lastResponse` (or `s_lastError`)

 ## Phase 2 Prerequisites